Archive How Many Types of Parental Control Are There?

 OS Parental Controls

 Android, Windows, iOS, and macOS are examples of operating systems that have their own parental control settings.
 These parental control settings are typically the same no matter the device they’re installed on.
-So, phones from different companies that are both powered by an Android OS have the same parental control settings apart from what the manufacturers offer.
+So, phones with Android OS have similar parental control settings, except for additional features provided by manufacturers.

 Using Third-Party Parental Control Apps